prahvessor/softserve/README.md

 ### Task03
 Implement application which represents normal friction

+  a / b
   a - nomerator
-  -
   b - denumenator

 - implement all operations arithmetical and logical
 - implement various constructors